open-telemetry/opentelemetry-dotnet/README.md

 ### Digital signing

-Starting with
+Starting with release
 [core-1.10.0-rc.1](https://github.com/open-telemetry/opentelemetry-dotnet/releases/tag/core-1.10.0-rc.1),
-all DLLs included in the NuGet packages from this repository are digitally signed using [Sigstore](https://www.sigstore.dev/).
+the DLLs included in the NuGet packages from this repository are digitally signed using [Sigstore](https://www.sigstore.dev/).
 Within each NuGet package, the digital signature and its corresponding certificate file are placed alongside the DLL, sharing the same name prefix, which ensures easy